Animalsebas/Animalsebas/README.md

-- 👋 Hi, I’m Sebastián
+- 👋 Hi, I’m Sebastián H. C.
-- 👀 I´m CEO of SHC Software, IncluyeT and Sad Practice Studios
+- 👀 I´m co-CEO of Baskerville Inc.
 - 🌱 I’m currently working on Python projects, Android Studio projects and Unity in C# projects.
 - 💞️ I invite you to go and check my repos and check if you can help with something
 - 📫 Im on Instagram as @animalsebas, twitter as @animalsebas_sh and LinkedIn as "Sebastián Hernández"